DNI9/Next-js-Boilerplate/README.md

 🚀 Boilerplate and Starter for Next.js, Tailwind CSS and TypeScript ⚡️ Made with developer experience first: Next.js, TypeScript, ESLint, Prettier, Husky, Lint-Staged, VSCode, Netlify, PostCSS, Tailwind CSS.

-Clone this project and use it to create your own [Next.js](https://nextjs.org) project.
-You can check a [Next js templates demo](https://creativedesignsguru.com/demo/Nextjs-Boilerplate/).

 ### Features

 Developer experience first: